This section provides you with information on what to expect at computer-based testing centers during the administration of a certification exam.

 Note: Test takers other than ABIM candidates may be present at the test centers.

-What Happens When I Arrive at the Test Center?
+What Happens When I Arrive at the Pearson Professional Center for my exam?

 - Present your personal identification.

 - A palm vein recognition scan (see description below), digital signature and photograph will be taken.
 This is required to take the exam.

 - Palm vein recognition technology works by scanning the veins inside of your hand to create a digital template that represents your vein pattern.
 The palm vein reader uses a safe, near-infrared light source, similar to a television remote.